MuesliSwapTeam/onchain-token-verification/README.md

  - gives no way for a third party to store opinions about tokens
  - ambiguous in case of tokens with smart contract minting policies

+### CIP 25 / CIP 69: On-Chain Metadata

-There are also [CIP 25](https://cips.cardano.org/cips/cip25/) and [CIP 69](https://cips.cardano.org/cips/cip68/) that standardize storage of metadata together with token mints
+There are also [CIP 25](https://cips.cardano.org/cips/cip25/) and [CIP 68](https://cips.cardano.org/cips/cip68/) that standardize storage of metadata together with token mints

 Benefits